How to Dehydrate Shrimp – Dehydrating Shrimp, A Step-by-Step Guide

 When drying shrimp, it’s best to go small.
 Our Dehydrator Chef approach is to process the raw ingredients with the goal of fast rehydration times.
 These tiny shrimp fit the bill; as a bonus, they are already cooked, peeled, deveined, and the shell removed.

-You need a good quality food dehydrator to dehydrate shrimp.
-We use the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate these foods is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.
-Nesco has other models of food dehydrators and accessories, check them all out here.

 You’ll also need the removable mesh screen inserts; one will be needed for each of the dehydrator trays.